 Some campgrounds, such as the Likely Place Golf & RV Resort in Likely, California, cater specifically to sky seekers with amenities like 110-volt supplied concrete stargazing pads for motorized and computer-controlled telescopes.

 Want to expand your stargazing beyond constellations?
-Plan a trip around one of these spectacular celestial events this year.
+Plan a trip around one of these spectacular celestial events this year—and start planning for next year’s big solar eclipse.

 If you’ve heard of only one meteor shower, it’s probably the Perseid.
-This spectacular show of streaking meteors, which will take place on August 11 and 12, often delivers 150 to 200 shooting stars per hour.
-This year, the Perseids will best be seen in the 2 to 3 hours before dawn, as it’ll coincide with a full moon.
+This spectacular show of streaking meteors, which will occur between July 17 to August 24, peaking on August 12 into the morning of August 13.
+It often delivers 150 to 200 shooting stars per hour.
+The best viewing occurs after midnight.

-You can see the Perseid meteor shower from anywhere in the Northern Hemisphere, but optimal camping destinations for dark sky-viewing include the Central Idaho Dark Sky Reserve in Stanley, Idaho, and Grand Canyon National Park in Arizona.
+You can see the Perseid meteor shower from anywhere in the Northern Hemisphere.
+Optimal camping destinations for dark sky-viewing include the Central Idaho Dark Sky Reserve in Stanley, Idaho, and Grand Canyon National Park in Arizona.

 What to Bring on Your Stargazing Camping Trip